Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Regulation and Authorisation

-Aldermore Bank plc is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.
-It operates as a bank — not an e-money institution.
-Confirm current FCA authorisation at register.fca.org.uk.
+Aldermore Bank plc is authorised by the Prudential Regulation Authority (PRA) and regulated by the FCA and the PRA.
+We cross-checked Aldermore’s FCA registration in June 2026 at register.fca.org.uk.
+Verify current authorisation there before depositing.

 FSCS Protection

-Deposits at ClearBank-backed providers (Tide, Capital on Tap) are covered by a separate FSCS pool — not the same pool as your Aldermore deposits.
-The reality is: two separate £120,000 protections.
-Spread £120,000 with Aldermore and £120,000 with Tide: £240,000 covered.
-Two separate pools.
+Deposits at ClearBank-backed providers (Tide, Capital on Tap) sit in a separate FSCS pool from your Aldermore deposits.
+We highlighted this in our comparison: hold £120,000 with Aldermore and £120,000 with Tide and you have £240,000 covered across two independent pools.

 Safeguarding and Security Features